 Remember, your home smells like you and your family; it’s your scent signature.
 It may seem OK to you but may turn other people off – and you may not even know about it!
 Trust me, your house needs to be deodorized.

 - Air your home out for a week.
 Seriously.
 Leave windows open as often as you can and let the cross breeze circulate the air and clear out any stuffiness.

-- Cleaning your carpets, drapes and upholstery (‘soft surfaces’) will also help get rid of odours.
+- Cleaning your carpets, drapes and upholstery (‘soft surfaces’) will also help get rid of odors.
 This can all be done professionally or you can rent a machine and do it yourself.
 Window treatments can often be laundered or dry cleaned.

 - There are a plethora of ways you can bring a nice scent into your home.
 I recommend staying away from anything too strong, because it can seem like you are trying to mask something and that can be a turnoff.
 Use a nebulizer with essential oils, a lampe berger, bake cookies, simmer cinnamon on the stove with water, or use a reed diffuser.
-Check out my post on some great ways to do this!

 - Any areas with pets need to be cleaned well, this means washing pet beds and thoroughly cleaning any areas where a pet may do unsavoury things, such as using a litterbox or where the pet shakes off after a being outside.

 Scuffs, fingerprints and marks on your walls and points of contact (light switch plates, doorknobs, doors, etc.) look grimy.
 As well, cobwebs and dust look creepy and can give the overall impression that the space is not well maintained.
 It is so simple to clean these areas and it makes a big impact!

 - Use a microfiber cloth and all-purpose cleaner to wipe points of contact clean.